Most mobile phones are able to track your steps automatically, but there are some minimum requirements for this feature to work.

 6. Make sure both "All permissions" and "Daily step count trend" are toggled on.

 Instructions for non-Samsung phones

 The app Google Fit must be downloaded on non-Samsung devices before enabling auto step tracking.
 Once Google Fit has been downloaded from the Play Store, navigate back to the Omada app and follow the instructions below.

-2. Next to the words "Auto step tracking", tap on "On" to enable step tracking (should appear blue)
+3. Next to the words "Auto step tracking", tap on the square to enable step tracking (should appear blue with a white checkmark).

-3. A message will pop up asking to "Choose account for Omada".
+5. A message will pop up asking to "Choose an account to continue to Omada".
 Select the email associated with your Android device.

-4. An additional message will pop up stating "Omada would like to: View and store your activity information in Google Fit".
-Click OK
+6. An additional message will pop up stating "Omada wants to access you Google Account".
+Click ALLOW.